ModelOriented/kernelshap/README.md

 - `object`: Fitted model object.
 - `X`: A (n x p) `matrix`, `data.frame`, `tibble` or `data.table` of rows to be explained.
 Important: The columns should only represent model features, not the response.
-- `bg_X`: Background data used to integrate out "switched off" features.
+- `bg_X`: Background data used to integrate out "switched off" features, often a subset of the training data (around 100 to 200 rows).
-It should contain the same columns as `X`.
-A good size is around 50 to 200 rows.
+It should contain the same columns as \code{X}.
 Columns not in `X` are silently dropped and the columns are arranged into the order as they appear in `X`.
 - `pred_fun`: Prediction function of the form `function(object, X, ...)`,